Yomi Aminu - FdSc Nursing Associate

 Looking back over your time on the apprenticeship so far, how have you found the whole experience?

-So far, it’s been a brilliant, nervous and exciting journey, from the selection stages to when I received my TNA uniform and ID badge, first week in Uni was also very memorable and exciting.
+So far, it’s been a brilliant, nervous and exciting journey, from the selection stages to when I received my TNA uniform and ID badge.
+The first week in Uni was also very memorable and exciting.
 It’s been a wonderful experience so far, looking back now, the only regret I have right now is not starting the programme earlier.
 I’ll also consider my permanent placement area as the best in the hospital because the support network is too good to be true.
 The University of Salford is also the best place to learn and achieve dreams, the support and passion of the entire TNA team is outstanding, what more can I ask for…

 How would you describe the support that you’ve received from the University of Salford?

 My proudest achievement on the apprenticeship to date is securing a contract for the position of a Registered Nursing Associate with the Critical Care Unit at Salford Care Organisation.
 The contract will take effect on completion of my training.
 I’m very happy to have achieved this only in Module 4.
-It has been a great motivation for me to keep working hard as I have also received many positive feedbacks from the people I work with directly and other members of the MDTs.
+It has been a great motivation for me to keep working hard, as I have also received many positive comments from the people I work with directly and other members of the MDTs.

 What would you say to someone considering an apprenticeship?